- 25 Nov 2009

 The Devil Wears Prada?
 Effects of Exposure to Luxury Goods on Cognition and Decision Making

-Executive Summary — Gandhi once wrote that "a certain degree of physical harmony and comfort is necessary, but above a certain level it becomes a hindrance instead of a help."
+Overview — Gandhi once wrote that "a certain degree of physical harmony and comfort is necessary, but above a certain level it becomes a hindrance instead of a help."
 This observation raises interesting questions for psychologists regarding the effects of luxury.
 What psychological consequences do luxury goods have on people?
 In this paper, the authors argue that luxury goods can activate the concept of self-interest and affect subsequent cognition.
 The argument involves two key premises: Luxury is intrinsically linked to self-interest, and exposure to luxury can activate related mental representations affecting cognition and decision-making.
 Two experiments showed that exposure to luxury led people to think more about themselves than others.
 Key concepts include:

 - Luxury does not necessarily induce people to be "nasty" toward others but rather causes them to be less concerned about or considerate toward others.